Introducing Our Literacy Laureate – Jon Mayhew

 I love writing but also enjoy running and playing the mandolin.
 Running is great because it keeps me fit and I can eat as many chips as I like without worrying about putting on weight… I think!
 My Favourite food, apart from chips, is probably chicken korma, or maybe mussels or perhaps lasagna or maybe roast lamb.
 My favourite children’s book is Holes by Louis Sachar.

-A workshop for some year 9 students, saw them explore the concept of ‘show not tell’; broadening their descriptive writing by using the senses to explain what had happened rather than literal description.Deputy Headteacher, Mrs Walton, said: “Our students had a unique experience of learning writing techniques from a published author.
+Year 9 explore the concept of ‘show not tell’; broadening their descriptive writing by using the senses to explain what had happened rather than literal description.Deputy Headteacher, Mrs Walton, said: “Our students had a unique experience of learning writing techniques from a published author.
 The students got a great deal from the workshop, and I look forward to reading their future writing”.

-He also spoke to the whole of year 7 and 8 about his books and reading for pleasure.
-LRC Manager, Mrs Griffiths, said: “Jon engaged the entire year groups with his storytelling, they were fascinated to hear about his work as an author and thoroughly enjoyed his animated explanation of his school days”.
+He speaks to the whole of year 7 about his books and reading for pleasure.
+LRC Manager, Mrs Griffiths, said: “Jon engages the entire year groups with his storytelling, they are fascinated to hear about his work as an author and thoroughly enjoy his animated explanation of his school days”.

-His smaller workshops have concentrated on the needs of the specific groups, He engages the students, getting them to think about character, plot, what they need to make a good story and what props they might need.
+His smaller workshops concentrate on the needs of the specific groups, He engages the students, getting them to think about character, plot, what they need to make a good story and what props they might need.